 Other than your insurance costs going up, driving for a rideshare company will have you switch insurance providers completely.
 The insurance industry has been fairly slow about adjusting to a rideshare driver’s needs.
 Instead of creating options for Uber and Lyft drivers, some insurance companies refuse to offer them coverage.
 A number of insurance carriers will not let you be insured with them if you are using your car for rideshare purposes.
 Even though your insurance carrier may not actually allow rideshare coverage, you need to inform them about your job anyway.

 When you update your insurance plan, you should carefully read through the policy.
 There may be a gap in coverage when it comes to your car’s physical damage in an accident.
 Any coverage gaps could leave you paying for a bunch of out-of-pocket expenses if an accident occurs.
 While a coverage gap may be acceptable to you, you need to know whether it exists or not so that you can make an informed decision.

 Uber and Lyft Insurance Policies

-> - Period 0.
-The Uber driver is offline.
+- Period 0.
+The Uber or Lyft driver is offline.
 Any accident must be covered by the driver’s personal insurance, which must meet the minimum automobile insurance requirements in California.
 You must have at least $15,000 in bodily injury coverage for each person who is injured in an accident, $30,000 of bodily injury coverage per accident, and $5,000 for property damage coverage.

-> - Period 1: The driver is online, but they have not been matched with a rider yet.
+- Period 1: The Uber or Lyft driver is online, but they have not been matched with a rider yet.
 If the driver gets involved in an accident, Uber and Lyft will offer a third party liability if your personal auto insurance doesn’t apply.
 Insurance coverage includes $50,000 of bodily injury liability coverage per person, $100,000 of bodily injury liability coverage, and $30,000 of property damage liability.

-> Contact West Coast Trial Lawyers Today
+Contact West Coast Trial Lawyers Today